1985 Swedish general election

 General elections were held in Sweden on 15 September 1985.
 The Swedish Social Democratic Party remained the largest party in the Riksdag, winning 159 of the 349 seats.
-Its leader, Olof Palme, kept his position as Prime Minister.
-He would retain this position successfully until his assassination in 1986.
+Incumbent prime minister Olof Palme of the Social Democrats was able form a minority government with support from the Left Party Communists.
+However, Palme was assassinated in 1986.

 Campaign

 At a campaign meeting in Sundsvall on 22 August, Minister of Social Welfare Sten Andersson promised to increase the state pensions as a compensation for the price increases following the devaluation of the krona in 1982.
 The Social Democrat (Socialdemokraterna) government also stressed that it had managed to decrease the budget deficit from 90 billion to 60 billion kronas.
 The Social Democrats also promised not to increase taxes or lower the quality of the welfare system.

 The Centre Party had a technical cooperation with the Christian Democrats.
 The Christian Democrats always received fewer votes than the 4% threshold for gaining seats to the Riksdag.
 The cooperation was criticized within the Centre Party.
 The aim was for both parties to gain votes, but in the end the Centre Party's share of the votes decreased in comparison to the previous election in 1982.
 The Christian Democrats only gained one seat in parliament for its leader, Alf Svensson.